febres0492/bcs-insomnia-store/README.md

 - **Error Handling**: Implemented error handling for when no item is found with the given `id`, returning a 404 status code and a message.
 - **Responses**: Added responses to send back a success message with a 200 status code on success, and error handling with appropriate status codes (400 for categories and tags, 500 for products) on failure.

-These updates are part of our ongoing efforts to enhance the robustness, error handling, and asynchronous operation support across all our API route handlers.

 <br>

 ## Technologies